XENON1T/xenon1t_approximate_nuclear_recoil_likelihood/README.rst

 Citation
 ========

-If you use this package, please cite the following papers
+If you use this package, please cite the following papers:

+- the paper describing this method: https://arxiv.org/abs/2210.07231
+- the paper for the data used: https://arxiv.org/abs/1805.12562